Read about Hindalco Industries and 4 other stocks below:

 The stock rallied after the company reported 15.67% higher total sales on a consolidated basis for the Sep-21 quarter, totaling Rs.603.80cr.
 On a sequential basis, revenues increased by 9.69% compared to Rs.550.48cr in the Jun-21 quarter.

 Among verticals, revenue from rating services increased by 12.1% to Rs154 crore, while revenue from research services increased by 20.83% to Rs382 crore.
-The revenue from advisory services was also higher.
+The revenue from advisory services was also higher, and as of today’s date, this is Crisil share price.

 This includes the outcomes of Greenwich Associates LLC.
 CRISIL has declared a dividend of Rs.9 per share.